CorniiDog/WhoopLibVEXCode/docs/DrivetrainCommands/README.md

 #### wait_until_completed

-If the robot is given a movement command, and is structured to be non-yielding, then you may need this to wait until a movement completes properly before giving additional movement commands.
+If the robot is given a movement command, and you want to do an action after a move completes, there is a wait_until_completed command:

 ```
 /**